nicolabs/nicolabs.net/_drafts/Playing-with-ansible.md

   - include_role and other similar "modules" don't propagate their properties (e.g. 'ignore_errors'), you have to use 'apply' or stick with import_role...
   - cannot loop inside a loop (you have to put in an external file) ; it makes the code heavy
   - cannot loop blocks...
+  - I'm not the only one : https://medium.com/opsops/ansible-anti-pattern-import-role-task-with-task-level-vars-a9f5c752c9c3

 ## References